annajun1224/info201b-final-project/README.md

 ## Welcome

-Glad to see you here.
-On this page, we will guide you through our website.
+Glad to see you here！On this page, we will guide you through our website.

-- Under "Map" section, you would be able to view the fast food distribution across the United States.
+- Under “Fast Food Map”, you would be able to view the fast food distribution across the United States.
-- Under "Analysis", you would be able to look at the relationship between fast food distribution and the obesity rate in each state.
+- Under “Analysis”, you would be able to look at the relationship between fast food distribution and the obesity rate in each state.
 - Also, you would be able to look at the ethnic group distribution in each state and which ethnic group has favor towards fast food.

 ## About our Dataset

 - **Fast food restaurant distribution** in the US, provided by Datafiniti, which provides instant access to web data.
 Datafiniti compiles data from thousands of websites to create standardized databases of business, product, and property information
 - **Health data** in the United States (focusing on obesity data), provided by the United States Department of Agriculture Economic Research Service.

+## Project Purpose

 Our project is going to examine the relationship between the distribution of fast food restaurants in the US and obesity rates in the US (by state)

 ## Target Audience